This tutorial will guide you through the steps required to split a single large .flac file into multiple tracks/songs.

 - Navigate to your .cue file, select it, and click the Open button.

 - Medieval Cue Splitter will populate all the fields with the appropriate information.
-When you’re ready to split the large .flac file into individual tracks, click the Split button in the bottom right corner of the window.
+When you’re ready to split the large .flac file into individual tracks, click the Split button in the bottom left corner of the window.

 - When prompted for a location to save the .flac files, select the location of your choice.
 I opted to save them in the same folder as the original large flac and its .cue file.
 Click OK